THE BALLET’S HISTORY

-William Shakespeare’s story of Romeo and Juliet was one of the first works of literature to inspire ballet.
+William Shakespeare’s play Romeo and Juliet was one of the first works of literature to inspire ballet.
 Its drama, romance and tragedy are perfectly suited to dance.